dfds/dojo/workshops/event-api-deep-dive/katas/2/kata/README.md

 ```

 ### 2. Create a ASP.NET Core Web App project
-Then create a ASP.NET Core Web App boilerplate project using the dotnet CLI:
+Secondly we need to create a ASP.NET Core Web App boilerplate project using the dotnet CLI:

 ```
 dotnet new webapp,razor